Vizzuality/vizzuality/content/projects/iisd-sdg-hub.md

     -   text_left:
             title: Visual cues
             description:  "On the homepage, we’ve taken the circular symbol of the SDGs and extended each segment of it by a varying length, to visualise the scale of just how much has been written about each of the SDGs.
-When a segment is selected, information pops up with details of how many articles, policy briefs and events associated with that goal are available. "
+When a segment is selected, information pops up with details of how many articles, policy briefs and events associated with that goal are available."
             image: iisd-ring.png

 ---